-Warts are non-cancerous (benign) skin growths that develop on different parts of the body and can take on various forms.
+Warts are non-cancerous (benign) skin growths that develop on different parts of the body and come in various forms.
 They are caused by viruses.
 Warts are contagious and very common: Most people will have one at some point in their lives.
 Although they can affect people at any age, warts are most common among children and teenagers.

-Viral warts are not the same as “senile warts” (seborrheic keratosis), which usually first appear in older age and aren't contagious.
-They are also quite harmless, but permanent.
+Viral warts aren't the same as “senile warts” (seborrheic keratosis), which usually first appear in older age and aren't contagious.
+Senile warts are also quite harmless, but permanent.
 This information is about viral warts only.

 Most warts don't cause any bothersome symptoms.
-Some may cause itching, tightness or the feeling of pressure.
+Some may cause itching, tightness or a feeling of pressure.
 Warts might be painful too, particularly those on the soles of your feet.
-Some warts have small black dots caused by clotted blood that has leaked from capillaries (very fine blood vessels in the skin).
+Some warts have small black or brownish dots caused by clotted blood that has leaked from capillaries (very fine blood vessels) in the skin.

-Warts may appear alone or in groups, which are capable of covering larger areas of skin.
+Warts may appear alone or in groups, which may then cover larger areas of skin.
 The main types of warts include:

 - Plantar warts mostly occur on the ankles and soles of the feet.
 Those on the bottom of the feet and toes are sometimes referred to as verrucas.
 They can become quite large.
 Because the soles of your feet have to support your body weight, plantar warts do not grow outward like other kinds of warts.
 They are pushed inward when you stand or walk.
 This can cause pain or tenderness due to the pressure.
 It also makes it difficult to treat this kind of wart.

 - Common warts are skin growths that range from the size of a pinhead to the size of a pea.
 They harden, making them rough and scaly to the touch.
 Common warts are often found on the back of the hands, the fingers, the skin around the nails, and on your feet.